 Artist statement

 My works are investigations of the human-machine interface.
-A special focus is placed on everyday technologies with which we are constantly confronted and that shape our human existence, our preferences and our behavioural patterns.
+A special focus is put on everyday technologies with which we are constantly confronted and that shape our human existence, our preferences and our behavioural patterns.
 Examples are the opening of the boot at the push of a button, the automatic room scenting system or the robotic lawnmower.
 All of these examples are automata – machines or computers – that carry out certain activities for humans with the help of programming.
 Technology can thus be understood as the effort to save humans effort.

 The installations, robots and apparatuses that I design and construct myself are positioned just beyond the borders of the functional and rational logic of technology.
 For example, Newton’s Buddha, a perpetual motion machine kept in swing by a beckoning cat, Uruca Caliandrum, a robotic hairbrush crawling to the sunrise, Düsen nach Jägerart, a possessed executive chair that rotates around itself, Definitions of the Undefined, an encyclopaedia in which definitions of UFOs have been compiled from various encyclopaedias around the world, or Kruzifix, du weißt schon…, a crucified robot designed to show correlations between theology and technology or convert artificially intelligent robots to Christianity.